LG 8,000 BTU Smart Window Air Conditioner (LW8017ERSM): Our Verdict

 Pros

-- Excellent smart home integration with reliable Wi-Fi connectivity
+- Solid smart home integration with stable Wi-Fi connectivity once initially configured.

-- Easy-to-use app with intuitive controls and scheduling
+- Easy-to-use LG ThinQ app with intuitive controls, energy tracking, and scheduling.

-- Clean, modern aesthetic fits well in contemporary spaces
+- Clean, modern aesthetic fits well in contemporary living spaces without looking industrial.

 Cons

-- Heavier than some competing models at 58 lbs, requiring two-person installation
+- Heavier than some competing 8,000 BTU models at 58 lbs, highly recommending two-person installation.

-- Initial app setup can be finicky with some router configurations
+- Initial app setup can be finicky with certain modern router security configurations.

-- Higher upfront cost compared to non-smart alternatives
+- Higher upfront cost compared to non-smart, basic dial-controlled alternatives.

 Performance in Real-World Use